Greenland: Education

 Education is organized in a similar way to Denmark.
-Students have ten years of mandatory primary school.
+Students have 10 years of mandatory primary school.
 This is followed by secondary education, focused on either work training or preparation for university education.
 There is one institution of higher learning, the University of Greenland (Ilisimatusarfik) in Nuuk.
 Many Greenlanders attend universities in Denmark or elsewhere.

-The public school system in Greenland is, as in Denmark, under the jurisdiction of the municipalities.
+The public school system is, as in Denmark, under the jurisdiction of the municipalities.
 The legislature specifies the standards allowed for the content in schools, but the municipal governments decide how the schools under their responsibility are run.
 Education is free and compulsory for children aged seven to 16.
 The financial outlay devoted to education is 11.3% of GDP.
 Section 1 of the Government Ordinance on Public Schools (amended in 1997) requires Greenlandic as the language of instruction.

 Education is governed by a regulation adopted in 1990 and amended in 1993 and 1994.
 Under this legislation, linguistic integration in primary and lower secondary schools became compulsory for all students.
 The aim is to place Greenlandic-speaking and Danish-speaking pupils in the same classes, whereas previously they were placed in separate classes according to their mother tongue.
 At the same time, the government guarantees that Danish speakers can learn Greenlandic.
 In this way, the Greenlandic government wants to give the same linguistic, cultural and social education to all students, both those of Greenlandic and Danish origin.
-A study, which was carried out during a three-year trial period, concluded that this bilingual had achieved positive results.
+A study, which was carried out during a three-year trial period, concluded that this bilingualism had achieved positive results.

 The Ilimmarfik (University of Greenland) campus is in Nuuk.